4paradigm/OpenMLDB/docs/en/reference/sql/deployment_manage/ONLINE_SERVING_REQUIREMENTS.md

 # Online Specifications and Requirements for SQL

 OpenMLDB can provide real-time feature extraction services under *online request* mode.
-The [DEPLOY](../deployment_manage/DEPLOY_STATEMENT.md) command can deploy a piece of SQL text online.
-If the deployment is successful, users can perform feature extraction on the requested samples in real time through the Restful API or JDBC API.
+The [DEPLOY](../deployment_manage/DEPLOY_STATEMENT.md) command can deploy a SQL script feature extraction on the requested sample online.
+If the deployment is successful, users can perform real-time feature extraction through the Restful API or JDBC API.
 Note that only some SQL commands can be deployed to provide services online.
 To deploy these SQL commands please follow the specifications below.

 ## Supported Statements under Online Request Mode